MarioLegenda/blue-dot/README.md

                     use:
                         statement_name:
                         values: {select_user.id: id}

 ## 14. Conclusion

 Although **BlueDot** makes executing sql queries easy, it is not here to replace Doctrine or similar tools.
 I recommend using **BlueDot** when you have to make complex sql queries when using a DBAL would be an overhead.
-**BlueDot** can be used to create complete applications but not every application should be using **BlueDot** exclusivly.
+**BlueDot** can be used to create complete applications but not every application should be using **BlueDot** exclusively.
 For example, if you have an application that has a lot of forms that need to be inserted and updated, **BlueDot** is probably not for you.
 But, if you have a complex search feature that selects a lot of data from many tables, use it.